 • Community engagement, organizing, and grassroots advocacy

-• School inclusion, integrated employment, community supported living
+• School inclusion, integrated employment, and community-supported living

 • The legislative process and legislative advocacy